MBalszun/units/README.md

 	/**
 	 * Prints:
 	 *
-	 * With an initial speed of 2m_s^-1 and an acceleration of1m_s^-2 we will travel 10.5m in 3s *
+	 * With an initial speed of 2m_s^-1 and an acceleration of 1m_s^-2 we will travel 10.5m in 3s *
 	 */